 Mawson Interchange Shared Use Path upgrade

-The Department of Planning, Transport and Infrastructure (DPTI), in collaboration with the City of Salisbury, will be upgrading pedestrian and cycling access to the Elder Smith Road Bridge and Mawson Interchange, Mawson Lakes.
+The Department of Infrastructure and Transport (DIT), in collaboration with the City of Salisbury, will be upgrading pedestrian and cycling access to the Elder Smith Road Bridge and Mawson Interchange, Mawson Lakes.

 The works include:

 - Installation of a shared use path, ramp and stairs on the southern side of the Elder Smith Road Bridge to:

 - enable easier pedestrian and cycling access to the bridge from the western side of the rail corridor via Augustine Street.

 - connect the shared use path on the bridge to the Mawson Interchange and the City of Salisbury’s Green Trails.

 - Widening of the shared use path on the Elder Smith Road Bridge to better cater for pedestrians and cyclists and improve access to the Interchange.